 Are histamines in wine dangerous?

 Histamine in low doses is good for your body.
 It helps to protect it from infectious organisms and foreign stressors.
 It’s only when histamines are present in overwhelming quantities that they are dangerous.
-Chronically elevated histamine levels can even cause disease – new allergies to food, drink, or other things (like bee stings or latex), or even mast cell disease.
+Chronically elevated histamine levels can even cause disease – too many histamines commonly present can cause new allergies to food, drink, or other things (like bee stings or latex), or even mast cell disease.

 What’s the deal with tyramine?